The most beautiful places around Maastricht's city wall

 • Fortress Museum Maastricht

-The Vestingmuseum Maastricht is located in the historic Helpoort, the oldest city gate in the Netherlands, built in 1229.
-This small but interesting museum tells the story of Maastricht's fortress history.
-More info on Vestingmuseum Maastricht
+In the historic Helpoort, the oldest city gate in the Netherlands.
+This small museum tells the story of Maastricht's fortress history.
+More about Vestingmuseum Maastricht

 Fortress Museum Maastricht Maastricht Fortress Museum in Helpoort